 These three resistance bands come in classic, “girly” or funky colors to suit all tastes.
 They also combine fabric and elastic for excellent durability.
 (White, gray, black in one set and green, purple, pink in the other).

-The comfortable feel around the thighs make these bands great for getting strong legs.
+The comfortable feel around the thighs makes these bands great for getting strong legs.

 I found them particularly good at staying in place while doing exercises like lunges & hip raises.
 I’ve had bands before which tend either to “stick” to you or ride up or down during activity.